-Member of the Corporate Governance, Nominating and Social Responsibility Committee, Environmental, Health and Safety Committee, Succession Planning and Talent Development Committee, and Executive Compensation and Human Resources Committee (Chair)
+Chair of Management Succession and Talent Development Committee; Member of Corporate Governance, Nominating and Social Responsibility Committee; Environmental, Health and Safety Committee; and Executive Compensation Committee

-Secretary Abraham became Independent Vice Chairman of Occidental Petroleum Corporation’s Board of Directors in May 2013.
 Secretary Abraham is Chairman and Chief Executive Officer of The Abraham Group LLC, an international strategic consulting firm based in Washington, D.C.
 He is also the Chairman and Chief Executive Officer of Abraham & Roetzel LLC, a bipartisan government affairs and issue management firm.
 He represented Michigan in the United States Senate prior to President George W. Bush selecting him as the tenth Secretary of Energy in U.S. history.
 During his tenure at the Energy Department from 2001 through January 2005, he developed policies and regulations to ensure the nation’s energy security, was responsible for the U.S. Strategic Petroleum Reserve, oversaw domestic oil and gas development policy and developed relationships with international governments, including members of the Organization of the Petroleum Exporting Countries.
-Secretary Abraham serves as a Director of PBF Energy Inc. and NRG Energy, Inc. and as Chairman of the Advisory Boards of Lynx Global Realty Asset Fund Onshore LLC and Uranium Energy Corp.
+Secretary Abraham serves as a Director of PBF Energy Inc., where he serves on the Compensation and Nominating & Corporate Governance Committees, and NRG Energy, Inc., where he serves on the Compensation and Nuclear Oversight Committee, and as Chairman of the Advisory Boards of Lynx Global Realty Asset Fund Onshore LLC and Uranium Energy Corp.
 He was previously a Director of GenOn Energy, Inc. and a Director and a member of the Nominating and Governance and Compensation Committees of ICx Technologies.
 He also serves on the boards or advisory committees of Sindicatum Sustainable Resources and C3.
-Secretary Abraham is a trustee of the Churchill Center.
-He holds a Juris Doctor degree from Harvard Law School and is the author of, “Lights Out!: Ten Myths About (and Real Solutions to) America’s Energy Crisis”.
+Secretary Abraham is a member of the Advisory Board of the Churchill Center.
+He holds a Juris Doctor degree from Harvard Law School and is the author of, “Lights Out!: Ten Myths About (and Real Solutions to) America’s Energy Crisis.”